Kev-Daran/Book-Recommendation-System/README.md

 We have designed various ML models for a Book Recommendation System using Python and Google Colab.
 ## Algorithm 1-Using Demographic and Collaborative Filtering
-->The first ML model uses demographic filtering to give the top 20 highest rated books and authors.
+->The first ML model uses demographic filtering to give the top 20 highest rated books and authors.<br/>
-->It uses collaborative filtering to predict the books to be recommended to the user.
+->It uses collaborative filtering to predict the books to be recommended to the user.<br/>
 ->Collaborative based filtering recommender systems are based on past interactions of users and target items.
 In simple words here, we try to search for the look-alike customers and offer products based on what his or her lookalike has chosen.
 Let us understand with an example.
 X and Y are two similar users and X user has watched A, B, and C movie.
-And Y user has watched B, C, and D movie then we will recommend A movie to Y user and D movie to X user.
+And Y user has watched B, C, and D movie then we will recommend A movie to Y user and D movie to X user.<br/>
 ->In this model, we use the surprise library in Python.
-Surprise stands for Simple Python Recommendation System Engine.We import Reader,Dataset and SVD.
+Surprise stands for Simple Python Recommendation System Engine.We import Reader,Dataset and SVD.<br/>
 ->This model uses the famous SVD algorithm.
-An empty list is declared and the data extracted using Dataset is iterated over all algorithms in SVD to be cross-validated.
+An empty list is declared and the data extracted using Dataset is iterated over all algorithms in SVD to be cross-validated.<br/>
-->It then uses the df data to find the books read by the users and their rating and recommends books accordingly.
+->It then uses the df data to find the books read by the users and their rating and recommends books accordingly.<br/>